syne-tune/syne-tune/README.md

 ## Getting started

+### Running Syne Tune on your python script

+This examples shows you how to run Syne Tune on your own training script, if you are interested in running it in an ask/tell setting, see the Section below.
 Syne Tune assumes some python script that given hyperparameter as input arguments trains and validates a machine learning model that somewhat follows this pattern: